RobertsLab/sams-notebook/drafts/2023-03-03-Daily-Bits---March-2023.md

   - Figured out how to parse/organize gene ontology (GO) aspect (biological process, cellular component, molecular function) from the previous UniProt batch retrieval file.

+- Continued to help Danielle Becker (Putnam Lab) with her WGBS analysis using `nf-core/methylseq` pipeline.

+  - This time (using the WGBS data instead of RNA-seq) I noticed that all of her R2 sequences (and none of her R1 seqs) showed overrepresented sequences in the MultiQC report.
+I suspected this might by polyG sequences (a known issue with Illumina NextSeq) and reviewed her FastQC for the R2 reads.
+Turns out, I was right.
+So, suggested she re-trim and enable polyG detection in whichever trimming software she's using.

 ---

 20230321